JanHendrikVanHeusden/Eratosthenes/README.md

 * In the naive *try divide* algorithms a preparing step could be added to find the first primes up to, say, 1000, and use these as denominators instead of just "any" number in this range; higher denominators would just follow the baise *try divide* pattern

 ### No (unit) tests
 No unit tests or other tests are added.
 Each class file has a runnable `main` method.
 The goal was just to see what approaches and optimizations could be used with different techniques; not to create a mature production hardness & life cycle friendly project.

 ### Comparing approaches
 All implementated approaches produce all primes from 2 up to a given max (say, 100M).
-For the *sieve of Eratosthenes* this is in fact the only possible approach, as you can't find a higher prime value until you found all previous ones.
+> For the *sieve of Eratosthenes* this is in fact the only possible approach, as you can't find a higher prime value until you found all previous ones.

 To allow comparison, I used the same approach for the "*try divide*" algorithms.
 This approach is fair if you wanted to find all primes from 2 up to a given number anyway; but a bit unfair in other use cases, e.g. "find all primes between 1000000 and 1000100" or just "is this number a prime?"; these use cases are not really usable with the *sieve of Eratosthenes* approach, but would fit well to the "*try divide*" approach.

-In other words, the naive "*try divide*" algorithm is much more versatile, but for comparison it is pushed into the harness dictated by the "*sieve of Eratosthenes*" algoritm.
+In other words, the naive "*try divide*" algorithm is more versatile and scalable (albeit slow), but for comparison it is pushed into the harness dictated by the "*sieve of Eratosthenes*" algoritm.

 #### Details
 Furhter details of the results can be found in the kdoc header of each class file.

 #### Memory usage
 * For the non-reactive approaches, the memory usage is determined statically during execution, and is output to the terminal.
 * This does not work well in reactive approaches (RxJava & coroutines).
 The same figures are output, but they do not reflect the real memory usage during execution.
 For this, external tooling should be used (e.g. Visual VM; to do yet)

 ### Implemented approaches
 1. #### Sieve of Eratosthenes (implementations)